edersonmelo/edersonmelo/README.md

 🚀 I'm Ederson Melo, Machine Learning and AI Leader.

-🧭 I'm a Technical Leader in Machine Learning and AI with over 20 years of experience in Software and Data Architecture and Engineering.
+🧭 I'm a Technical Leader in AI and Machine Learning, with over 20 years of experience in Software Architecture and Engineering, Data, and Cloud.

 ## My certifications include:
 - 4x Oracle Certified.